 TIPS FOR INTERPRETING CORN SILAGE DATA

-Now that most farmers have finished with harvest and fall tillage, it’s time to head inside and finalize plans for the 2016 crop!
+Now that most farmers have finished with harvest and fall tillage, it’s time to head inside and finalize plans for next season’s crop!
 Similar to corn and soybeans, YIELD IN THE FIELD IS IMPORTANT FOR CORN SILAGE.
 There are some additional metrics that help us compare corn silage varieties.

 Corn silage reports can get complicated, so I’ll try to simplify a few major elements: